 Daily Zohar # 2504 – Ekev – ‘Lighten’ up your meals

-#31 – Ten things to do during a meal.
+Ten things to do during a meal.

 1. Prepare a table that gives honor to the ‘King’.
 It means that it should be special and better than the one we prepare during the weekdays.

 2. Washing our hands before the meal.
 The two hands have ten fingers for the Ten Sefirot and the ten sayings of the action of Creation.
-“And God said let there be…”
+“And God said let there be….”

-The fingers have 14 joints each and together 28 as the number of letters in the first verse of the Torah and the numerical value of the for כח ‘force’.
+The fingers have 14 joints each and together, 28 as the number of letters in the first verse of the Torah and the numerical value of the for כח ‘force’.

-During the blessing of the hand washing, that is called “Netilat Yadayim”, we raise our hands above the level of the eyes to connect to the upper realm and draw from that special ‘force’.
+During the blessing of the hand washing, which is called “Netilat Yadayim”, we raise our hands above the level of the eyes to connect to the upper realm and draw from that special ‘force’.

 4. Light candles on the table.
 The sages taught us that in the Holy Temple, the table was in the north and the Menorah in the south.
-The north is Gevurah and south is Chessed.
+The north is Gevurah and the south is Chessed.
 The light on the table is the aspect of connecting the Light to food, Chessed to Gevurah.
 We bring the light to the table by doing the blessings and studying.
 The table should be by people around it to remove the selfish aspect that exists while eating.
-A poor guest is very important especially when there’s a holiday or special event to celebrate.
+A poor guest is very important, especially when there’s a holiday or special event to celebrate.